-Diagnostic information is useful when when there is more than one potential cause associated with a symptom.
+Diagnostic information is useful when there is more than one potential cause associated with a symptom.
 The <diagnostics-general> element permits content that includes tables and flowcharts, while the <diagnostics-steps> element allows for the use of the <steps> element.
+Either or both elements can be present.